Dreaming381/Latios-Framework-Documentation/Core/LatiosWorld in Detail.md

 `LatiosWorld` automatically creates several top-level systems from within its
 constructor:

--   LatiosInitializationSystemGroup – subclasses `InitializationSystemGroup`
--   LatiosSimulationSystemGroup – subclasses `SimulationSystemGroup`
--   LatiosPresentationSystemGroup – subclasses `PresentationSystemGroup`
+-   InitializationSystemGroup
+-   SimulationSystemGroup
+-   PresentationSystemGroup

 For NetCode projects, it instead creates the appropriate Client and Server variants.
 This is dictated by the `WorldRole` argument in the `LatiosWorld` constructor.

-These systems have slightly modified behavior to support additional features.
+These systems have special `IRateManagers` attached to them which modifies their behavior to support additional features.

-## System Creation in LatiosInitializationSystemGroup
+## System Creation in LatiosWorld

-The `LatiosInitializationSystemGroup` is the home to all Latios.Core systems.
+The `InitializationSystemGroup` is the home to all Latios.Core systems.

-The following systems are created by the `LatiosInitializationSystemGroup`:
+The following systems are created by the `LatiosWorld`:

+-   LatiosWorldUnmanagedSystem – This system manages the lifecycle of `LatiosWorldUnmanaged`.
+It has no per-frame update and does not belong to any group.
 -   [PreSyncPointGroup](Custom%20Command%20Buffers%20and%20SyncPointPlaybackSystem.md)
     – This is a `ComponentSystemGroup` designed for systems which schedule jobs asynchronous to the sync point.
 -   [SyncPointPlaybackSystem](Custom%20Command%20Buffers%20and%20SyncPointPlaybackSystem.md)
-    – This is a system capable of playing back command buffers which perform ECS structural changes
+    – This is a system capable of playing back command buffers which perform ECS structural changes.
+-   SyncPointPlaybackSystemDispatch – This is a manager for `SyncPointPlaybackSystem` used for capturing exceptions during playback in the Editor.
 -   [MergeBlackboardsSystem](Blackboard%20Entities.md) – Merges
     `BlackboardEntityData` entities into the `sceneBlackboardEntity` and
     `worldBlackboardEntity`